-When you are ready to start receiving your benefit, contact the Avnet Retirement Services Department and request a benefit commencement packet.
+When you are ready to start receiving your benefit, contact The Avnet Pension Center (855) 242-1502 and request a benefit commencement packet.
 This packet will include information about the amount of your benefit and the optional forms of payment that you may elect, as well as election forms.
 You must complete the required forms, and return them to the address shown in the packet.
+You can also submit your forms electronically using the Messaging feature on The Avnet Pension Center website at avnet.me/pension.
 You should carefully consider the form of payment in which you wish to receive your benefit; you may not change your form of payment after your Retirement Payment Date.